unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 The lab does not load a TTS model, clone a voice, evaluate similarity, measure inference speed, exercise a GPU, test a remote network, validate launchd, or prove automatic recovery.
 It does not enforce ownership or consent, and it does not establish that a production bridge supports every third-party provider.

-Those omissions are intentional.
-The useful result is a small executable model of the preferred registered-reference boundary, its legacy compatibility path, and its discovery failures without requiring sensitive or expensive material.
+I left those things out on purpose.
+The useful result is a small executable model of the preferred registered-reference boundary, its legacy compatibility path, and its discovery failures, all without requiring sensitive or expensive material.

 ## Current State